-- 1. Ooredoo Qatar (formerly "Qtel") is a provider of domestic and international telecommunication services within the State of Qatar; - 2.
+- Ooredoo Qatar (formerly "Qtel") is a provider of domestic and international telecommunication services within the State of Qatar; - 2.
 Asiacell is a provider of mobile telecommunication services in Iraq; - 3.
-Wataniya is a provider of mobile telecommunication services in Kuwait and elsewhere in the Middle East and North African (MENA) region; - 4.
-Indosat is a provider of telecommunication services such as cellular services, fixed telecommunications, multimedia, data communication and internet services in Indonesia; - 5.
-Nawras is a provider of mobile and fixed telecommunication services in Oman; and - 6.
-Others include some of the Group's subsidiaries which are providers of wireless and telecommunication services.
+Wataniya is a provider of mobile telephone and pager systems and services in Kuwait and elsewhere in the Middle East and North African (MENA) region; - 4.
+Indosat is a provider of telecommunication services such as cellular services, fixed telecommunications, multimedia, data communication and internet services in Indonesia; - Nawras is a provider of mobile telecommunication services in Oman and has been awarded a license to operate fixed telecommunication services; and - Others include some of the Group's subsidiaries which are providers of wireless and telecommunication services.